 Bringing People Together

-No matter the purpose of the club your starting or your goals, applying for formal recognition for your club is a process that allows you to evaluate why your starting your club in the first place.
+No matter the purpose of the club you're starting or your goals, applying for formal recognition for your club is a process that allows you to evaluate why your starting your club in the first place.
 Forming a club is more than just getting a group of people together—it's about bringing people together to make things happen.
-Combined with PLU's commitment to service and leadership learning, your application is the first step to becoming apart of a strong community, held together by its common want to unite people.
+Combined with PLU's commitment to service and leadership, your application is the first step to becoming a member of a strong community, held together by its common want to unite people.

 Once your club is founded, you'll be able to:

 - participate in the Fall Involvement Fair and Spring Club Week

 - use university facilities and spaces like the Cave or the Regency Room

 - access your own club email & website

 - advertise on approved university boards